Learning by tinkering / making

 - Facilitate creative thinking

-Integral to every Learnlife site will be constantly evolving spaces for making.
+Integral to every Learnlife site will be constantly evolving spaces for tinkering and making.
 From spaces for exploring wearable technologies in fashion to designing drones that can collect data for urban planning, learners will be given the opportunity to explore, create, and collaborate.
-The process of designing, prototyping and making are key skills, especially when nurturing capacity to problem solve, trial and develop.
+The process of designing, prototyping and making are key skills, especially when nurturing the capacity to problem solve, trial and develop.
 The nature and materials of a ‘makerspace’ will vary depending on the interests of the community of learners and the wider social, technological and economic environments.